55 Fascinating World Facts You Need to Know

-The world's most densely populated island is the size of two soccer fields.
+15. The world's most densely populated island is the size of two soccer fields.

 Santa Cruz del Islote in the Archipelago of San Bernardo off the coast of Colombia may only be about the size of two soccer fields (two acres), but the artificial island has four main streets and 10 neighborhoods.
 Five hundred people live on the island in around 155 houses.

-The Canary Islands are named after dogs, not birds.
+16. The Canary Islands are named after dogs, not birds.

-It might seem safe to assume that the Canary Islands were named after canary birds, but the location was actually named for a different animal.
+It might seem safe to assume that the Canary Islands were named after canary birds, but the location was actually named after a different animal.
 Although it's off the coast of northwestern Africa, the archipelago is actually part of Spain.

-Indonesia is home to some of the shortest people in the world.
+17. Indonesia is home to some of the shortest people in the world.

 Though there are short people and tall people everywhere, Indonesia is home to some of the shortest people in the world, according to data compiled from various global sources by the Telegraph in 2017.